microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_linux/_index.md

 However, **for demo purposes only**, the below guide will allow you to use and onboard Azure VMs to Azure Arc and by doing so, you will be able to simulate a server which is deployed outside of Azure (i.e "on-premises" or in other cloud platforms)

 > **NOTE: It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
-The below scenario is unsupported and should ONLY be used for demo and testing purposes.**
+The below scenario is unsupported and should ONLY be used for demo and testing purposes as described in the [evaluation guide](https://learn.microsoft.com/azure/azure-arc/servers/plan-evaluate-on-azure-virtual-machine)**

 ## Prerequisites